scepticore/cheatsheets/readme.md

 # Cheatsheet creator

-A simple cheatsheet creator with Markdown-Inspired Syntax, designed for printed A4 cheatsheets
+Create cheatsheets with Markdown.
+Designed for allowed computer-written cheatsheets at school.
+Optimized for A4 prints.

 ## MVP Features